brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

 You should see an Electron window appear.
-Play around with the interface.
 The onscreen instructions describe how to use the app to download a user's tweets and use them as training data.
 Once you've downloaded data select the "base-model", use the slider to select a number of epochs to train for<span class="marginal-note" data-info="If you're on a laptop or non-GPU environment I recommend 1 or 2 epochs to start.
 You can train the same model multiple times, automatically picking up from where you left off.
 If you've got an Nvidia GPU and CUDA installed go for more."></span>, and then press "Train Model".
 The window may periodically freeze during training and that's ok.
 After a while you should have a newly trained model saved to `indexeddb://whatever-twitter-handle-you-chose`.
 You can now use this model to generate tweets!
 Each time you press the "Generate Tweets" button ~2000 characters of text will be generated, replacing whatever tweets were last generated.

 You can even experiment with training the same model using data from different Twitter accounts.
 Each time you train a model, you do so by fine-tuning an existing model.
-Normally you'll use the "base-model", but there is no reason you can't start with a model that's already been fine-tuned.
+Normally you'll use the "base-model", but there is no reason you can't start with a model that's already been fine-tuned using data from another Twitter account.
 Play around and have fun!

 ## Wrapping Up

 Congratulations!
 You've made it to the end of this *rather technical* four-part tutorial series.
 Together, we've covered a ton of ground.
 We started by learning to prepare and encode a large, publicly available Twitter dataset, for downstream model training in [Part 1](twitterbot-part-1-twitter-data-preparation.html).
 We then learned about model training and hyperparameter search in [Part 2](twitterbot-part-2-model-training-and-iteration.html), where we trained a base model using Python Keras.
-In [Part 3](twitterbot-part-3-transfer-learning-fine-tuning-and-user-personalization.html) we converted our Keras model to Tensorflow.js and deployed our in a browser environment.
+In [Part 3](twitterbot-part-3-transfer-learning-fine-tuning-and-user-personalization.html) we converted our Keras model to Tensorflow.js and deployed it in a browser environment.
 Finally, this chapter introduced model fine-tuning with transfer learning.
-We converted our data processing code from Python to JavaScript and trained frozen Keras models in Node.js and Electron environment, before building a GUI application to create Twitter bots from individual user accounts 🙌.
+We converted our data processing code from Python to JavaScript and further trained frozen Keras models in Node.js and Electron environments, before building a GUI application to create Twitter bots from individual user accounts 🙌.

 If you're feeling overwhelmed by the amount of code we just went through, or like you don't understand a lot of it, don't worry!
 This tutorial was written to illustrate what a full machine learning pipeline can look like in practice, from ideation + data gathering to application launch.
-Know that the we've been working through took weeks to research, author, and debug.
+The code we've been working through took weeks to research, author, and debug.
 We created three GitHub repositories to store the code we've broken apart and pieced back together for this tutorial series.
 If you are looking to dig deeper, or check your work, have a look at them.

 1. [brangerbriz/char-rnn-text-generation](https://github.com/brangerbriz/char-rnn-text-generation): Keras training and hyperparameter search code for our base model.
-A heavily refactored hard-fork from [xtay/char-rnn-text-generation](https://github.com/yxtay/char-rnn-text-generation).
+A heavily refactored hard-fork of [xtay/char-rnn-text-generation](https://github.com/yxtay/char-rnn-text-generation).
 1. [brangerbriz/tweet-server](https://github.com/brangerbriz/tweet-server): HTTP + Socket.io server to download several thousand tweets given a username.
-1. [brangerbriz/twitter-transfer-learning](https://github.com/brangerbriz/twitter-transfer-learning): Create individual twitter bots using Tensorflow.js and transfer learning with a pre-trained Keras RNN model from [brangerbriz/char-rnn-text-generation](https://github.com/brangerbriz/char-rnn-text-generation).
+1. [brangerbriz/twitter-transfer-learning](https://github.com/brangerbriz/twitter-transfer-learning): Create individual Twitter bots using Tensorflow.js and transfer learning with a pre-trained Keras RNN model from [brangerbriz/char-rnn-text-generation](https://github.com/brangerbriz/char-rnn-text-generation).